hoverslam/ml-projects/README.md

 # Machine Learning

-A gathering place for some smaller machine learning projects that do not "deserve" their own repository.
+A gathering place for smaller machine learning projects that do not "deserve" their own repository.

 ## Kaggle competitions